-Also known as gas handling, this phase is often misrepresented as referring to a single piece of equipment.
+Also known as gas handling, this phase of ESP gas management is often misrepresented as referring to a single piece of equipment.
 In fact, gas handling and gas processing encompass a collection of distinct solutions, all designed to ease the flow of gas through the pump and reduce gas locking.
 This can include helico-axial stages, which are commonly referred to as “gas handlers”, as well as tapered pumps and other designs that serve to homogenize the gas-fluid mixture.
 So why would you choose to keep gas in the pump?
 When conditioned properly, gas provides natural buoyancy to the production fluid, thus allowing the operator to improve lifting efficiency and recover fluids at the surface faster.
 In many cases, a gas separator is placed below a set of helico-axial stages to remove larger gas bubbles, while the stages help trap the smaller bubbles in the fluid before entering the production pump.

 Finally, operators can manipulate ESP operation to prevent motor temperature failures due to gas locking.
 This can be achieved through automation with a variable speed drive or can be done manually with close monitoring and shut-off capabilities.
 However, when coupled with proprietary gas-lock mitigation software such as Valiant’s Pulse programming, operators can further reduce gas interference by slowing down the motor, thus allowing gas slugs to move through the system without causing a shutdown.

-All of these options can be effective in the right conditions, but ensuring success in the field ultimately depends on selecting the technology best suited for your application.
+All of these options can be effective in the right conditions, but ensuring success in the field ultimately depends on selecting the ESP gas management technology best suited for your application.
 Taking into account wellbore diameter, depth, placement of perforations, and the severity of your gas conditions will help you narrow the selection and extend the run life of your ESP for profitable production.